Your Online Master of Education Degree at USD

 Students admitted to the Master of Education program can petition for transfer credits/units of graduate coursework, up to six credits, taken within the last five years, from a previously attended regionally accredited institution.
 Eligibility of transfer credit will be determined by the Academic Coordinator.
 It is recommended that students petition prior to their first semester in order to plan their academic program accurately.

 Accreditation is an important quality indicator for college and university degree programs, generally regarded as a stamp of approval that ensures you will be able to apply for financial aid and transfer your credits if you decide to switch schools.
 Most state universities and private non-profit universities will have a regional accreditation, which is the most widely accepted and trusted in terms of transfer credit and eligibility for employer tuition assistance programs.
-The University of San Diego has earned both regional and national accreditations.
-These include:
+The University of San Diego has regional accreditation.

 The WASC Senior College and University Commission – WASC is a regional accrediting agency that is recognized by the U.S. Department of Education as certifying institutional eligibility for federal funding in a number of programs, including student access to federal financial aid.
 Learn more about the importance of selecting a regionally accredited program.